ordina-jworks/ordina-jworks.github.io/_posts/2020-12-14-chaos-engineering.md

 Chaos GameDays are often known as days where a 'Master of Disaster' or a MoD, often in secret, will decide what kind of failure or disaster will happen on the system.
-He or She will generally start with something simple like the loss of capacity or the loss of connectivity.
+He or she will generally start with something simple like the loss of capacity or the loss of connectivity.
 You may find, that until you can easily and clearly see the simple cases, doing harder or more complex failures is not a good way to build confidence or spend time.